Leading Data Acquisition System Manufacturers

 How It Works

-The process of data acquisition involves the sampling and converting of electrical or physical phenomenon or property into data and inputting the data into a computer.
-Examples of such phenomena and properties include voltage, current, sound, fluid flow, gas pressure, force, temperature, and light intensity.
+Data acquisition involves sampling and converting physical or electrical phenomena into digital data for computer processing.
+These phenomena can include voltage, current, sound, fluid flow, gas pressure, force, temperature, and light intensity.

 Data Acquisition Software Programs